-lattice.
+The preceding discussion demonstrates that the reconstruction procedure on a particular ensemble of field configurations results in a statistics-dominated estimator for $\rho{\epsilon}(E)$ .
+No further systematic error due to the reconstruction is assigned.
+We turn now to systematic errors associated with the finite extent of the lattice.
 Along the (approximate) line of constant physics defined by the ensembles A1-A4, these errors are crudely estimated by considering separately the differences between B1 and A4, and B2 and A4.
-These differences are taken as estimators for the systematic errors due to the finite L and T and are added (in absolute value) independently for each ε , E, and smearing kernel.
+These differences are taken as estimators for the systematic errors due to the finite L and T and are added (in absolute value) independently for each $\epsilon$ , E, and smearing kernel.
 A selection of these deviations are shown in Fig. 4, illustrating that they are at most marginally significant.
 Nonetheless, this systematic error is subsequently taken into account and represents the largest of the systematic error estimates.
 Although Eq.
-(34) ensures that finite-T effects are 'reliably' $O(e^{-mT})$, we conservatively account for both finite L and T with additional systematic errors.
+(33) ensures that finite-T effects are 'reliably' $O(e^{-mT})$ , we conservatively account for both finite L and T with additional systematic errors as discussed above.
 An increase of statistics on the B1 and B2 ensembles would more accurately estimate these systematic errors and provide a more stringent test of the error estimates due to the reconstruction, but is left for future work.

-$$\Delta{\mathcal{L}}(\epsilon, E) = \rho{\epsilon}^{L,T}(E) - \rho{\epsilon}^{2L,T}(E) \quad \text{and} \quad \Delta{\mathcal{T}}(\epsilon, E) = \rho{\epsilon}^{L,T}(E) - \rho{\epsilon}^{L,2T}(E)$$ (42)
+$$\Delta{L}(\epsilon, E) = \rho{T, L, \epsilon}(E) - \rho{T, 2L, \epsilon}(E) \quad \text{and} \quad \Delta{T}(\epsilon, E) = \rho{T, L, \epsilon}(E) - \rho{2T, L, \epsilon}(E), \tag{41}$$

 In addition to finite size effects, systematic errors due to the lattice spacing must be estimated as outlined in Sec.
 IV.
 The continuum limit is taken with four lattice spacings using the ensembles A1-A4, but (as detailed in Sec.
-IV) the asymptotic a^2 behavior is affected by large logarithmic corrections and the 'phenomenological' extrapolation form of Eq.
-(41) is employed with r = 0.3, and 6.
-The value at r = 3 is taken as the best estimate and the largest deviation

-between any two as an estimate of the systematic error.
+IV) the asymptotic $a^2$ behavior is affected by large logarithmic corrections and the 'phenomenological' extrapolation form of Eq.
+(40) is employed with r = 0, 3, and 6.
+The value at r = 3 is taken as the best estimate and the largest deviation between any two as an estimate of the systematic error.
 A selection of the extrapolations for the three different values of r is shown in Fig. 5.
-Evidently, the difference in the extrapolated value varies little across these three extrapolation forms.
+Evidently, the difference in the extrapolated value varies little across these three extrapolation forms

 After estimating systematic errors due to the reconstruction, finite lattice size, and finite lattice spacing, the results for $\rho{\epsilon}(E)$ are at last confronted with the exact values.
 While no further systematic error is assigned to the reconstruction procedure, estimates of the remaining three sources of systematic error (finite L, finite T, continuum limit) are added naively.
 The total systematic error is then combined in quadrature with the statistical error on the continuum limit estimator.
-The finite-L and T errors are typically the dominant source of systematic error, and are typically similar in magnitude to the statistical error.
-A selection of these continuum extrapolated values are shown in Figs. 6.
+The finite-L and T errors are typically the dominant source of systematic error, and are similar in magnitude to the statistical error.

+A selection of these continuum extrapolated values are shown in Fig. 6.
 In the left two panels all four kernels are compared at a large fixed $\epsilon = 2m{\star}$ to accentuate the difference between them.
-However, all of these results are consistent with the exact values (including 2-, 4-, and 6-particle contributions) within the combined statistical and systematic errors.
-The right two panels show various ε for the gaussian kernel are similarly consistent with the exact numbers.
-The increasing difficulty of the reconstruction problem with increasing E and decreasing ε is apparent.
+However, all of these results are